Local residents receive Class of 1997 Scholarships

-The endowed Bates College Class of 1997 Scholarship Fund, established last May by the 1997 graduating class, gives preference to children of hourly employees in secretarial services, Physical Plant, custodial services, Security and Dining Services.
+The endowed Bates College Class of 1997 Scholarship Fund, established last May by the 1997 graduating class, gives preference to children of hourly employees in secretarial services, Facility Services, custodial services, Security and Dining Services.

 Gousse, a senior at Lewiston High School, will use his $500 scholarship to help defray the cost of tuition at Wyoming Technical Institute of Technology, where he will study business and automobile body repair and custom painting.
 He is the son of Dan and Diane Gousse of Sabattus and Kathy and Donald Arsenault of Lewiston.
 Arsenault, Gousse’s mother, is secretary to the dean of admissions at Bates.

 Houston, a senior geology major at the University of Maine, will use his $500 scholarship to help finance a three-week geology field trip to the Himalayan mountains in June.
-He is the son of Joan Houston, a secretary in the physical plant department at Bates, and Homer Houston of Poland.
+He is the son of Joan Houston, a secretary in the Facility Services department at Bates, and Homer Houston of Poland.

 The Class of 1997 Scholarship Fund was established through the traditional Senior Gift effort undertaken by each graduating class at Bates.
 The Class of 1997 raised $19,000, the largest Senior Gift ever, which was matched by Dr. Helen A. Papaioanou, a 1949 Bates graduate and college trustee.
 Seventy percent of the class participated in the gift effort, also a Bates record.